 - Publications & Insights

-Derek Lötter is the head of our Competition Practice.
+Derek Lötter is the Co-Head of our Competition Practice.

 Derek specialises in competition law.
 He has been involved in prominent competition matters before the competition authorities in South Africa and advised on competition law in various other African countries.
 His expertise extends to pharmaceutical law and regulation, consumer law and franchising.